-When there is good skin elasticity, a person’s arm can be reduced in size simply by suctioning the fat from underneath the skin with liposuction.* When there is significant skin laxity, however—from sun exposure, aging, or weight loss—then arm skin needs to be reduced by surgery.* The position and length of the scar may vary depending on the existing skin laxity and fat accumulation.* While there are short scar approaches to moderate skin looseness, extensive skin laxity that extends from the axilla to the elbow requires a longer incision for correction.* It extends along the inner aspect of the arm from the axilla to the elbow, and a piece of skin and fat is removed.
-Often liposuction is performed first to remove fat from under the arm before the excess skin is excised.* The skin is then closed using plastic surgical techniques.
-A compression garment needs to be worn during recovery.*
+When there is good skin elasticity, an arm lift can reduce arm size simply by suctioning the fat from underneath the skin with liposuction.
+When there is significant skin laxity, however—from sun exposure, aging, or weight loss—then arm skin needs to be reduced by surgery.
+The position and length of the scar may vary depending on the existing skin laxity and fat accumulation.
+While there are short scar approaches to moderate skin looseness, extensive skin laxity that extends from the axilla to the elbow requires a longer incision for correction.
+It extends along the inner aspect of the arm from the axilla to the elbow, and a piece of skin and fat is removed.
+Often liposuction is performed first to remove fat from under the arm before the excess skin is excised.
+The skin is then closed using plastic surgical techniques.
+A compression garment needs to be worn during recovery.

 Treatment results will vary, talk to a practitioner to see if this treatment or procedure is right for you.